k8ssandra/k8ssandra-operator/docs/content/en/components/metrics-collector/_index.md

 * Supported versions of Apache Cassandra: 2.2+ (2.2.X, 3.0.X, 3.11.X, 4.0)

+**Note**: Since v1.5.0, we introduced a new metrics endpoint and a [Vector](https://vector.dev) integration which aim at replacing MCAC.

 ### Sample overview metrics in Grafana

 Cassandra node-level metrics are reported in the Prometheus format, covering everything from operations per second and latency, to compaction throughput and heap usage.
 Example: